harness/terraform-provider-harness/harness/nextgen/docs/RepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AgentRepositoryServiceListApps**
-> RepositoriesRepoAppsResponse AgentRepositoryServiceListApps(ctx, agentIdentifier, identifier, accountIdentifier, optional) ListApps returns list of apps in the repo
+> RepositoriesRepoAppsResponse AgentRepositoryServiceListApps(ctx, agentIdentifier, identifier, optional)
+ListApps returns list of apps in the repo

 ListApps returns list of apps in the repo.